malawada/tinyshakespeare-gpt/README.md

 # tinyshakespeare-gpt
- Basic GPT model for tiny shakespeare
+ Basic language models for learning and generating data from the tiny shakespeare dataset
 ## Files
 main.ipynb - old notebook for initial training and testing with the dataset.